Gold logged it biggest one day gain in about three weeks on Thursday after the ECB cut interest rates to record lows.

 Asian equities closed mixed in choppy trading Thursday, as traders braced for a highly-anticipated European Central Bank meeting.

-U.S. stock index futures pointed to a narrowly higher open on Monday, ahead of a quiet day for both earnings and economic data.
+U.S. stock index futures pointed to a lower open on Thursday, ahead of the ECB's interest rate announcement and news conference.

 Get the best of CNBC in your inbox